Once Upon A Farm

 Grade 3 & up

 As a study in living history, students explore, through hands-on participation, how Pennsylvania Germans of the early 1800s worked wool and made it into cloth, and how they used this cloth to help meet their textile needs.
-Students wash and card the wool, spin it into yarn, and weave the yarn into cloth.
+Students wash and card the wool and weave the yarn into cloth.
 They see firsthand how much work is involved in raising and creating their own clothes.
 Instructors dressed in period clothing help students compare and contrast life in the 1800s with modern life today.

 Underwriting support provided in part by Mary’s Delight Farm–Leonora Rocca Bernheisel.